 We are dependent on Emil D. Kakkis, M.D., Ph.D., our Founder, President, and Chief Executive Officer, the loss of whose services may adversely impact the achievement of our objectives.
 Dr. Kakkis could leave our employment at any time, as he is an "at will" employee.
 Recruiting and retaining other qualified employees, consultants, and advisors for our business, including scientific and technical personnel, will also be critical to our success.
 There is currently a shortage of skilled personnel in our industry, which is likely to continue.
 As a result, competition for skilled personnel is intense and the turnover rate can be high.
+Our investments and efforts in human capital management may not attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
 In addition, failure to succeed in preclinical or clinical studies may make it more challenging to recruit and retain qualified personnel.
-Over the last several years, we have also experienced certain executive leadership changes.
-Leadership transitions are inherently difficult to manage, cause uncertainty and disruption and could increase the likelihood of turnover of other key officers and employees.
-The inability to recruit and retain qualified personnel, or the loss of the services of Dr. Kakkis or any of other member of our executive leadership team or other key employee, may impede the progress of our research, development, and commercialization objectives.
+The inability to recruit and retain qualified personnel, or the loss of the services of Dr. Kakkis, may impede the progress of our research, development, and commercialization objectives.